 - No need to download any app and no need to buy any expensive equipment;

 - It provides a Learning Library which is a central repository of projects created by many different people and organisations.
-This creates a global community dedicated to the improvement of VR contents;
+This creates a global community dedicated to the improvement of VR content;

-- It can bring STEAM and Ed-Tech learning to life through engaging, immersive, and active experiences;
+- It can bring STEAM and Ed-Tech learning to live through engaging, immersive, and active experiences;

-- It can support differentiated, multi-sensory, multi-modal and interactive experience;
+- It can support differentiated, multi-sensory, multi-modal and interactive experiences;

 - It engages in professional learning in a way that combines ICT with other learning areas;